lylesvendsen/Blackjack/README.md

 # Blackjack
-Blackjack Demo with Coldfusion and AngularJs
+Blackjack using Coldfusion and AngularJs

 Server AWS Micro Instance - It's a little slow, but does the job.